Rosuav/shed/Kytheon.md

 * Require STARTTLS before IMAP authentication (SMTP already does)
 * Upgrade SquirrelMail so it can handle STARTTLS, thus allowing it to be enforced??
 Would mean getting it from svn, not the Debian repo.
 * Backups.
-What isn't in git needs to be backed up.
-This means mail, possibly /var/www, the databases, and MH/Torr data.
-  - rsync accepted for mail, despite concerns of permissions openness.
-  - need databases and MH/Torr
+Stuff that's in git still might get forgotten somehow.
   - automated 'git status' in every directory???
     - needs to locate all directories that we care about
     - needs ignore list